ha-rriz/gov/README.md

 # gov

-## WARNING | THIS GAME IS INCREDIBLY OLD LOL
+## Disclaimer

+This game is old lol.
+We're talking 2022 old!
 Some code might not work on newer versions of dependencies.
 Some code is also coded horribly.
 I am sorry.

-This game is from 2022, I have since learnt to code better.
+## Main

 Welcome to Government Mayhem (v1): the game where society is horrible